liamdickson-uni/group-h-sem/use-cases/use-case-2.md

-# USE CASE: 1 Produce a Report of All Countries in a Specified Continent
+# USE CASE: 2 Produce a Report of All Countries in the world

 ## CHARACTERISTIC INFORMATION